 Whether electronic or a more traditional forum, you should not have to deal with sexualized messages in the workplace.
 You should not be afraid to turn on your computer or answer the phone.

 The Armstrong Law Firm can determine if you have legal recourse under state and federal employment laws.
-We handle sexual harassment litigation throughout the Bay Area.
+We handle sexual harassment litigation throughout the Bay Area and Silicon Valley.
 Contact us today for a free case evaluation.

 Target Of Sexual Notes, Emails Or Texts At Work?

 Email, networks and wireless technologies have expanded work-related communication, but have also made it easier than ever to be sexually harassed by a co-worker or supervisor, sometimes anonymously.